EU carbon law could boost US airline profits-study

 If U.S. airlines do pass on the cost of free allowances to customers, the researchers estimate that they stand to net windfall profits of $2.6 billion between 2012 and 2020, provided the EU keeps allocating free allowances at the current level.

-Germany's biggest airline, Lufthansa (LHAG.DE), has said it will pass on an expected 130 million euros in compliance costs this year to consumers, while U.S. carrier Delta Air Lines (DAL.N) has added a $3 per passenger surcharge on all its trans-Atlantic flights.
+Germany's biggest airline, Lufthansa, has said it will pass on an expected 130 million euros in compliance costs this year to consumers, while U.S. carrier Delta Air Lines has added a $3 per passenger surcharge on all its trans-Atlantic flights.

 Estimates for the cost of the EU scheme vary greatly, with the European Commission putting the figure at between 2 and 12 euros per passenger, while the American Aviation Institute, a commercial aviation think tank, said trans-Atlantic ticket prices could rise by $70 to $90.